jadijadi/lpic1book/content/1025_use_rpm_and_yum_package_management.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/qk6qcEAvf4A" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 **RedHat Package Manager \(RPM\)** and **YellowDog Update Manager \(YUM\)** are used by Fedora, RedHat, RHEL, CentOS, RocksOS, ... to manage packages.
 The package format is called RPM and can be managed by `rpm` tools but if you want to use the repositories to install, update, search, ... packages, or even upgrade the whole system, you can use the `yum` command.
-To have a deeper understanding of the repositories, please refer to the previous section (102.4); here I assume that you know the concept.
+To have a deeper understanding of the repositories, please refer to the previous section (102.4); Here I assume that you know the concept.

 ## YUM
 `yum` is the package manager used by RedHat-based systems.
 Its configuration files are located at `/etc/yum.conf` and `/etc/yum.repos.d/`.
 Below is a sample.